 Licensed Practical Nursing Program

-The Nursing Program at Edmonds Community College prepares individuals to become Licensed Practical Nurses.
+The Nursing Program at Edmonds College prepares individuals to become Licensed Practical Nurses.
 It has received approval by the Washington State Nursing Care Quality Assurance Commission.
 Graduates receive a certificate of proficiency in practical nursing.

 The students will integrate theory and practice throughout the nursing program.
 Theory courses will be taught using online and hybrid (online and in class) instruction.
 Students will apply their theoretical knowledge during laboratory experiences on campus one to two evenings per week and during clinical experiences caring for patients in long-term care facilities, acute care hospitals, and community agencies.

 This seven quarter, part-time program will require 21 months to complete.
 Admission to our Practical Nursing Program only occurs once a year at the start of every Fall Quarter.